stride3d/stride-docs/en/manual/scenes/prefabs/index.md

 # Prefabs

 Prefabs are reusable entity templates.
-When a prefab is changed, all of it's instances are updated.
+When a prefab is changed **in the editor**, all of it's instances are updated.

-Prefab instances can choose to override certain values (e.g. position and scale), which won't be influenced when the original prefab is updated.
+Prefab instances can choose to override certain values (e.g. position and scale), which won't be influenced when the original prefab is modified.

 TODO: VISUALIZATION